-The new rules, called General Condition 24:
+The rules, called General Condition 22:

-• confirm the type and level of information that needs to be made available to new customers both at the point of sale and after the sale has been concluded (but before the service has actually been transferred).
+- sets out the type and level of information that needs to be made available to new customers both at the point of sale and after the sale has been concluded (but before the service has actually been transferred).
 This includes providing important information about the key terms and conditions of the service, including contractual liabilities and cancellation rights;

-• introduce new rules to make clear when providers are allowed to cancel orders placed by other providers.
+- sets out rules to make clear when providers are allowed to cancel orders placed by other providers.
 Cancelling orders for purposes other than those expressly specified by the regulations will be prohibited.

 How you can help us tackle mis-selling

 Ofcom actively monitors compliance with these rules through our monitoring and enforcement programme which allows us to take action against companies who do not comply with the regulations.

 Ofcom also speaks to phone companies regularly.
 The data we collect from them about mis-selling also helps us decide whether an investigation is required.

 Consumers also continue to play a vital role in helping us tackle mis-selling.